mellaurie/tone/pages/02.may-2020/09.tools/01.overview/06.solo/topic.md

 ### Ummm...I'm here for the tools...

 We're getting there.
-How do the tools you use
+First, though, it is important to think about what affordances are provided by a particular tool that lead to learner progress towards outcomes.
+Does the tool